 (5) The amount of 0.95% must be allocated to the debt service fund type to the credit of the renewable resource loan debt service fund.

-trust fund for the purpose of protection of works of art in the capitol and for other cultural and aesthetic projects.
-Income
+the purpose of protection of works of art in the state capitol and for other cultural and aesthetic projects.
+Income from this

-from this trust fund must be appropriated for protection of works of art in the state capitol and other cultural and aesthetic
+trust fund must be appropriated for protection of works of art in the state capitol and other cultural and aesthetic projects.

 (a) 1% to the Montana historical society to be used for the installation or maintenance of roadside historical signs and historic sites;